Iyouboushi/mIRC-BattleArena/battlearena/documentation/README.txt

 - Changed the way the bot does the stats for monsters, npcs and summons upon summoning to the battlefield.
 - Changed the way the HP for monsters/summons/NPCs/bosses are boosted at the start of battle
 - Changed demon portals so that monsters spawning out of them will be slightly less than the battle streak.
+- Changed the code to allow partial target name matches on attacks and techs.
+- Changed the way players purchase stats; they must be kept somewhat close to each other now.

 Fixes:
 - Fixed an issue with songs showing resists on targets who shouldn't be affected by the song to begin with.